function61/ubackup/README.md

 in a [YubiKey](https://www.yubico.com/) (or some other form of HSM).

-How to use, as Docker service
+How to use: as Docker service
 -----------------------------

 First, do the configuration steps from below section "How to use, binary installation".